Improtics

 Let us start with the obvious math, because it is worse than most agency owners realize.

 Average Google Ads management retainer for a mid-market client: $1,500 to $3,000 per month.
-If you turn away just 2 PPC requests per quarter - and most agencies we talk to turn away more - that is 8 potential clients per year.
+If you turn away just 2 PPC requests per quarter, and most agencies we talk to turn away more, that is 8 potential clients per year.

 At $2,000/month average, those 8 clients represent $192,000 in annual revenue you never captured.
 Even converting half of them (realistic for warm inbound requests) puts you at $96,000 in lost revenue.

 Now factor in white-label economics.
 With a partner at $400/month per account, your margin on 4 clients is $76,800 per year.
 That is $76,800 in nearly pure profit for a service you did not need to build expertise in, hire for, or manage the delivery of.
+If you want the full economics of that model, our Google Ads outsourcing guide breaks down every line item.

 But here is where it gets really ugly.